RIKEN-RCCS/lens3/v1/doc/setting.md

 # systemctl start lenticularis-mux
 # systemctl enable lenticularis-api
 # systemctl start lenticularis-api
+# systemctl status lenticularis-mux
+# systemctl status lenticularis-api

 ```

 ## Register Users

 Lens3 has its own a list of users (with uid+gid) and a list of
 enablement status of the users.
 It does not look at the databases of
-the underlying system whereas it uses uid+gid of the system.
+the underlying OS.

 See [Administration Guide](admin-guide.md#).

 Lens3 stores user information from a CSV file.
 An entry in CSV is a
 "ADD" keyword, a uid, a (maybe empty) claim string, and a list of
-groups

-* Prepare a list of users in a CSV file.
+groups.
+Prepare a list of users in a CSV file.
+The 3rd column is
+used for OIDC.

 ```
 ADD,user1,,group1a,group1b,group1c, ...